 Transgender People, Gender Identity and Gender Expression.
 Brief answers to basic questions from the American Psychological Association.

 Understanding Non-Binary People: How to Be Respectful and Supportive.
 Brief, but excellent information from the National Center for Transgender Equality.

 A 4-minute video featuring transgender and non-binary people telling their stories.
 From the National Center for Transgender Equality.

-Gender: The Space Between – a 30-minute CBS News documentary featuring people who identify as non-binary.
+Gender: The Space Between – video clips from a 30-minute CBS News documentary featuring people who identify as non-binary.
 (It loads slowly at the top of the page.)

 What is Gender?- a 3-minute clip from the National Geographic documentary, The Gender Revolution.
 Katie Couric interviews the creator of the GenderBread Person and a family with a transgender child, and looks at the biology of gender identity.